 He married Patricia Arquette on April 8, 1995 and divorced her in 2001.
 It is said that he proposed her for marriage on the first day he met her, but she agreed for marriage years later.

 He married the daughter of Elvis Presley, Lisa Marie Presley on August 10, 2002 and the couple filed for divorce the same year, which was finalized two years later.

-He married a former waitress, Alice Kim on July 30, 2004 and the two have a son, who was born on October 3, 2005.
+He married a former waitress, Alice Kim on July 30, 2004.
+They had a son named Kal-El, who was born on October 3, 2005.
 The couple divorced in 2016.

 In March 2019, he married a make-up artist Erika Koike in Las Vegas, but filed for annulment four days later.

 He supports a number of charities and has been extremely generous when it comes to donations.
-He has donated around $2 million to ‘Amnesty International’ and is considered one of the most ‘generous stars of Hollywood’.
+He has donated around $2 million to Amnesty International and is considered one of the most generous stars of Hollywood.

 He was the owner of a number of comics which he sold at an auction for a record breaking $2.16 million.

 This famous actor, director and producer of the National Treasure fame, once owned a number of exotic pets including a crocodile, two King Cobras, a salt-water shark, and a lizard.